JicoDotNet/Expense-Management-Bucket/README.md

 - **Freelancers and Self-Employed Professionals:** To monitor project costs, manage invoices.
 - **Small Business Owners:** To oversee operational expenses, employee reimbursements, and financial reporting.
 - **Corporate Employees:** To submit work-related expenses for approval and reimbursement.
-- **Travelers:** To keep track of travel expenses and stay within budget.
+- **Travellers:** To keep track of travel expenses and stay within budget.
 - **Students:** To manage limited budgets, track spending, and save for future expenses.

 _In essence, anyone looking to gain better control over their financial situation can utilize this app to simplify and streamline the process of financial tracking._